Lottery admits it’s investigating projects it defended

 After strongly defending two multimillion-rand projects it funded, the National Lottery Commission (NLC) has done a complete about face and now says that it is investigating both of them.

 The one project is a drug rehabilitation centre in Pretoria and the other is a school in Limpopo that was destroyed during protests a few years ago.

-An alleged hijacked non-profit organisation, Denzhe Primary Care, was used by controversial lawyer Leslie Ramulifho to get R27.5-million in Lottery funding to build a new drug rehabilitation centre near Pretoria.
+An alleged hijacked non-profit organisation, Denzhe Primary Care, was used by controversial lawyer Lesley Ramulifho to get R27.5-million in Lottery funding to build a new drug rehabilitation centre near Pretoria.

 The other project involved an NPO run by a boxing promoter with no history in construction, who was given R28.3-million rand to rebuild a Limpopo school that was destroyed during protests in the Vuwani area in 2015 and 2016.

 Earlier this week GroundUp reported that Trade and Industry Minister Rob Davies had ordered an investigation into fraud and corruption involving NLC grants.
 Well-informed sources told GroundUp that the investigation involved both “forensic and internal audits”.